Eminem: 2024–present: The Death of Slim Shady (Coup de Grâce) and collaborations

+Eminem opened the 2024 MTV Video Music Awards with a self-referential performance of "Houdini" and "Somebody Save Me."
+In May 2025, he won Favorite Hip Hop Artist and Favorite Hip Hop Album for The Death of Slim Shady (Coup de Grâce) at the 2025 American Music Awards.

+On August 31, 2024, rapper LL Cool J released the single "Murdergram Deux", featuring Eminem, marking the pair's first ever collaboration.
+Eminem also featured on the track "Gunz N Smoke" from Snoop Dogg's album Missionary, released in December 2024, alongside 50 Cent.
+In June 2025, "Animals (Pt.
+I)", a collaboration with JID, was released.

+In July 2025, Eminem announced the release of the documentary film Stans, focusing on the rapper's career and rise to fame through the perspective of his most devoted fans.
+Set for a global release in theaters August 7–10, the film was accompanied by a soundtrack, Stans: The Official Soundtrack, which released on August 26, featuring tracks that inspired the film as well as a previously unreleased song, titled "Everybody's Looking At Me".

 Artistry

 Influences, style and rapping technique

-Eminem has cited several MCs as influencing his rapping style, including Esham, Kool G Rap, Masta Ace, Big Daddy Kane, Newcleus, Ice-T, Mantronix, Melle Mel (on "The Message"), LL Cool J, Beastie Boys, Run-D.M.C., Rakim and Boogie Down Productions.
+Eminem has cited several MCs as influencing his rapping style, including Esham, Kool G Rap, Masta Ace, Big Daddy Kane, Tupac Shakur, Newcleus, Ice-T, Mantronix, Melle Mel (on "The Message"), LL Cool J, Beastie Boys, Run-D.M.C., Rakim, and Boogie Down Productions.
+At the 2022 Rock and Roll Hall of Fame induction, Eminem named more than 100 artists from hip-hop's golden age—from rap's early days through to the mid-1990s—who contributed, in ways big and small, to the artist he would become.

 In How to Rap, Guerilla Black notes that Eminem studied other MCs to hone his rapping technique: "Eminem listened to everything and that's what made him one of the greats".
 In the book, other MCs also praise aspects of his rapping technique: varied, humorous subject matter, connecting with his audience, carrying a concept over a series of albums, complex rhyme schemes, bending words so they rhyme, multisyllabic rhymes, many rhymes to a bar, complex rhythms, clear enunciation, and the use of melody and syncopation.
 Eminem is known to write most of his lyrics on paper (documented in The Way I Am), taking several days or a week to craft lyrics, being a "workaholic" and "stacking" vocals.
-Examples of hip hop subgenres that Eminem's music has been described as include horrorcore, comedy hip hop, and hardcore hip hop.
+Examples of hip-hop subgenres that Eminem's music has been described as include horrorcore, comedy hip-hop, and hardcore hip-hop.
 Eminem also incorporates rap rock into his music and has cited rock acts during the 1970s and 1980s, such as Jimi Hendrix and Led Zeppelin, as influences in his music.

-Alter egos

-Eminem uses alter egos in his songs for different rapping styles and subject matter.
-His best-known alter ego, Slim Shady, first appeared on the Slim Shady EP and was in The Slim Shady LP, The Marshall Mathers LP, The Eminem Show, Encore, Relapse, The Marshall Mathers LP 2, Kamikaze and Music to Be Murdered By.
-In this persona, his songs are violent and dark, with a comic twist.
-Eminem downplayed Slim Shady on Recovery because he felt it did not fit the album's theme.
-Another character is Ken Kaniff, a homosexual who pokes fun at Eminem's songs.
-Ken was created and originally played by fellow Detroit rapper Aristotle on the Slim Shady LP, where Kaniff makes a prank call to Eminem.
-An argument after the album's release prompted Eminem to use the Kaniff character on Marshall Mathers and later albums (except Encore and Recovery).
-Aristotle, angry with Eminem's use of his character, released a mixtape in his Kaniff persona ridiculing him.

-Collaborations and productions

-Although Eminem usually collaborates with Aftermath Entertainment and Shady Records rappers such as Dr. Dre, 50 Cent, D12, Obie Trice and Yelawolf, he has also worked with Redman, Kid Rock, DMX, Lil Wayne, Missy Elliott, Jay Z, Drake, Rihanna, Nas, Nicki Minaj, Xzibit, Method Man, Jadakiss, Fat Joe, Sticky Fingaz, T.I. and Young Jeezy.
-Eminem rapped a verse in a live performance of Busta Rhymes' "Touch It" remix at the 2006 BET Music Awards.
-He appeared on Akon's single "Smack That" from Konvicted, Lil Wayne's hit "Drop the World" and "My Life" (the lead single from 50 Cent's Street King Immortal).